slavamak/slavamak.github.io/README.md

 ## Hi, there!

-I'm an freelancer, web developer. #Javascript #Shopify.
+I'm a freelancer, web developer. #Javascript #Shopify.

 ### Websites